shank1605/form/README.md

+Add your MONGO_URI to the serever.js file.

+# Install dependencies for server
+# Install dependencies for client
+# Run the Express server only
+npm start

+# Run the React client only
+npm start

+# Server runs on http://localhost:8000 and client on http://localhost:3000
 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts